craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Arms Companies and their Supply Regions.md

 ---

 # Arms Companies
-*Arms Companies* are the alchemical and engineering conglomerates responsible for producing the weaponry needs of nations, counties, and other companies.
+*Arms Companies* are the industrial alchemical and engineering conglomerates responsible for producing the modern weaponry of nations, counties, and other private companies.

 ## International Companies
 ### [[Guild of Crafters]]